 Many reasons including large code density, too many plugins, and overloaded file requests can result in your website taking ages to load.

 6. Outdated aesthetics

 A good website designed by a UX/UI designer can instantly evoke a certain feeling and attitude and direct the website visitors to perceive the brand in a wanted way.
 Website aesthetics are not just about making it pretty but also a powerful tool for the business to communicate the right message to the users more effectively than your competitors.
-Check out what one of our clients had to say about our UI/UX designer.

 7. Have an extremely old CMS or doesn't even have one

 If you do not have a Content Management System for your website these days, your developer is probably holding you hostage.
 CMS is such a powerful tool because it allows non-technical staff to make changes to the website.
 This makes frequent content updates possible, which is why choosing the right CMS is basically laying a solid foundation for your long-term SEO planning.